silverstripe/silverstripe-subsites/README.md

 Note that every site also has a ''www.''-prefixed version of the domain available.
 For example, if your subsite is accessible from ''wellington.example.org'' then it will also be accessible from '''www.wellington.example.org''.

+### Strict Subdomain Matching ###

+The module tries to provide sensible defaults, in which it regards `example.com` and `www.example.com` as the same domains.
+In case you want to distinguish between these variations, set `Subsite::$strict_subdomain_matching` to TRUE.
+This won't affect wildcard/asterisk checks, but removes the ambiguity about default subdomains.

 ### Permissions ###

 Groups can be associated with one or more subsites, in which case the granted permissions